corcorana/restingIAF/iaf_manu.md

 This finding is congruent with the intuition that, irrespective of SNR, recovery of broader peak component structures poses a greater challenge (i.e. is more error-prone) to automated IAF estimation procedures than do narrower, sharper peaks.
 Further, there was some indication of an alpha distribution $\times$ SNR interaction effect, such that error indices for a given $\alpha$ level were more elevated in the low (as compared to the moderate) SNR condition.
 While this effect was at best marginal (and not entirely consistent) for both PAF estimators, it was more clearly apparent in the case of the CoG estimator.
-These general trends (i.e. improved estimation accuracy with decreased alpha dispersal and higher SNR) were mirrored by both the average (median) number of channels that contributed to $PAF_{SG}$ estimation, and the degree of variability (s.d.) in the number of channels retained by the SGF precedure for each set of simulations.
+These general trends (i.e. improved estimation accuracy with decreased alpha dispersal and higher SNR) were mirrored by both the average (median) number of channels that contributed to PAF$_{SG}$ estimation, and the degree of variability (s.d.) in the number of channels retained by the SGF precedure for each set of simulations.
 This is to say that a higher proportion of channels were deemed to contain valid PAFs as both SNR increased and peak dispersal decreased, while volatility in the number of channels per dataset selected for PAF/CoG alpha interval calculation declined.

 As per the single frequency component analysis, PAF estimates derived from low SNR simulations were more accurate on average when estimated with the SGF procedure.
-Unlike the prior analysis, however, the RMSE of $PAF_{LM}$ failed to converge with that of $PAF_{SG}$ in the moderate SNR condition (indeed, RMSE of the former was more than double that of the latter for both intermediate and narrow peak estimates).
+Unlike the prior analysis, however, the RMSE of PAF$_{LM}$ failed to converge with that of PAF$_{SG}$ in the moderate SNR condition (indeed, RMSE of the former was more than double that of the latter for both intermediate and narrow peak estimates).
-The magnitude of worst estimate errors (*maxDiff*) was likewise consistently elevated for $PAF_{LM}$ as compared to $PAF_{SG}$-generated estimates.
+The magnitude of worst estimate errors (*maxDiff*) was likewise consistently elevated for PAF$_{LM}$ as compared to PAF$_{SG}$-generated estimates.
-Perhaps most notably, $PAF_{LM}$ estimates were found to err from their corresponding target frequencies by a margin in excess of $\pm$ 0.5 Hz considerably more frequently than those furnished by $PAF_{SG}$.
+Perhaps most notably, PAF$_{LM}$ estimates were found to err from their corresponding target frequencies by a margin in excess of $\pm$ 0.5 Hz considerably more frequently than those furnished by PAF$_{SG}$.
 On average, 27% of PAF estimates derived via LM detection exceeded the $\pm$ 0.5 Hz error threshold, compared to only 11% of SGF estimates.
-This contrast was most stark for simulations involving intermediate or narrow peak components, where the error rate associated with $PAF_{LM}$ was 14% (compared to < 1% for the $PAF_{SG}$).
+This contrast was most stark for simulations involving intermediate or narrow peak components, where the error rate associated with PAF$_{LM}$ was 14% (compared to < 1% for the PAF$_{SG}$).

 Comparison of SGF-generated estimates of PAF and CoG discloses an interesting interaction between estimator performance and SNR.
 While the PAF estimator resulted in diminished RMSEs, lower maximal deviations, and fewer estimation errors $\pm$ 0.5 Hz in the low SNR simulations, this pattern was inverted (with the exception of one RMSE value) in the moderate SNR condition.
 This latter result provides encouraging evidence in favour of the SGF method's capacity to accurately localise the beginning and end of the alpha-band component (i.e. $f_1$ and $f_2$), at least when the embedded alpha signal is not too weak.
-Interestingly, even though the CoG performed less reliably when SNR was low, it still tended to outperform the $PAF_{LM}$ estimator.
+Interestingly, even though the CoG performed less reliably when SNR was low, it still tended to outperform the PAF$_{LM}$ estimator.
 For instance, the CoG method resulted in a 16% overall reduction in substantial estimate errors that would have ensued if relying on the LM method.
-While CoG may therefore be more susceptible to bias than its $PAF_{SG}$ counterpart when channel specra contain relatively high degrees of background noise, it may still offer tangible advantages over LM-based peak detection strategies.
+While CoG may therefore be more susceptible to bias than its PAF$_{SG}$ counterpart when channel specra contain relatively high degrees of background noise, it may still offer tangible advantages over LM-based peak detection strategies.

 # Discussion
 We have proposed a novel method for estimating the two most prevalent indices of individual alpha frequency (IAF) in the literature.